Chart Color Schemes

 Parkes is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Parkes' NSW population was 10,919 as of Aug 2021.
-By Aug 2025, it is estimated to be around 11,043, an increase of 124 people (1.1%).
-This growth reflects an estimated resident population of 11,024 in June 2024 and 82 validated new addresses since the Census date.
-The population density is approximately 47 persons per square kilometer.
-Parkes' growth rate exceeded that of its SA3 area, which was 0.3%.
-Overseas migration contributed about 66.1% of overall population gains recently.
+Parkes's population was approximately 11,052 as of November 2025.
+This figure represents an increase of 133 people from the 2021 Census total of 10,919.
+The increase is inferred from the Australian Bureau of Statistics' estimated resident population of 11,026 in June 2024 and an additional 85 validated new addresses since the Census date.
+This results in a population density of 47 persons per square kilometer.
+Parkes's growth rate of 1.2% since the 2021 census exceeded that of its SA3 area at 0.4%, indicating it as a region leader in growth.
+Overseas migration contributed approximately 66.1% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the population is projected to increase by just below Australia's non-metropolitan median, reaching 11,712 persons with a total increase of 6.9% over 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, the area is expected to increase by approximately 803 persons to 2041, reflecting a total increase of 6.8% over the 17-year period.

 Frequently Asked Questions - Population